Boyen86/alliander-cr-test/README.md

 * The split node has the label "split"
 * The relations between the split node on the topology layer, and the container nodes on the topology layer, have the same ID as the relations from the input graph
 * Outgoing relations are handled the same as for the Container Recipe
+* The original nodes and relations, which are densified after this recipe, are not part of the output.
+* Only nodes from which the asset nodes meets a certain criteria, should be densified.